-Not only does our mind turn to the bread and wine we take in remembrance of Christ's sacrifice on the cross, but we notice his duel role as priest and king - an impossibility in the yet to be born kingdom of Israel, for the kingly line would come out of Judah, while the priesthood was to be through the descendents of Levi - and yet we know this to be a reality in the life of the Lord Jesus Christ... for he is the greater Prophet than Moses; the singular Priest of the most High God after the order of Melchizedek and the eternal King of heaven, from the lineage of David.
+Not only does our mind turn to the bread and wine we take in remembrance of Christ's sacrifice on the Cross, but we notice His duel role as priest and king.
+This would be an impossibility in the yet to be born kingdom of Israel, for the kingly line would come out of Judah, while the priesthood was to be through the descendents of Levi. and yet we know this to be a reality in the life of the Lord Jesus Christ, for he is the Prophet greater than Moses, the singular Priest of the most High God after the order of Melchizedek, and the eternal King of heaven, from the lineage of David.

-Abraham had just won a great victory over a number of pagan kingdoms and resisted the temptation to rely on the spoils of the battle for his supply, rather than on God, who is the great Provider of all we need, according to His riches in glory.
-And this incident with Melchizedek would be a reminder to Abraham of his call, by God, to go to Canaan, a land of promise, which God would show him.
-No doubt it would cause him to recall the covenant God made with him, many years earlier - "that I will make of you and great nation and through you all he families of the earth will be blessed".
+Abraham had just won a great victory over a number of pagan kingdoms and resisted the temptation to rely on the spoils of the battle for his supply.
+He relied on God Who is the great Provider of all we need, according to His riches in glory.
+And this incident with Melchizedek would be a reminder to Abraham of his call, by God, to go to Canaan, a land of promise which God would show him.
+No doubt it would cause him to recall the covenant God made with him many years earlier: "That I will make of you and great nation and through you all he families of the earth will be blessed."

-Many suppose that Melchizedek, the mysterious King-priest, who brought out bread and wine for Abraham, was a Christophany - i.e. an appearance of the pre-incarnate Son of God.
+Many suppose that Melchizedek, the mysterious King-priest who brought out bread and wine for Abraham, was a Christophany, an appearance of the pre-incarnate Son of God.
 Whether or not this is the case is not important, but there are lessons to learn from this passage as we trace the various Scriptures where this intriguing character is mentioned.

-I wonder if this was one of the places that the Lord Jesus related to the two disciples on the road to Emmaus when He joined them on the way and opened their minds to understand the Scriptures and explained to them the things which were written about Him... which must be fulfilled, in the Law of Moses; the Prophets of Israel and the great treasury of Psalms.
+I wonder if this was one of the Scriptures that the Lord Jesus related to the two disciples on the road to Emmaus when He joined them on the way and opened their minds to understand the Scriptures, explaining to them the things which were written about Him which must be fulfilled in the Law of Moses, the Prophets of Israel, and the great treasury of Psalms.

-As we journey through the Word of God, may our hearts and minds be open to all the Lord has to teach us, so that we are guided into all truth about the Lord Jesus, which are hidden therein... knowing that God's plan of redemption is a most precious scarlet thread that weaves its way through each book and every character.
+As we journey through the Word of God, may our hearts and minds be open to all the Lord has to teach us so that we are guided into all truth about the Lord Jesus, knowing that God's plan of redemption is a most precious scarlet thread that weaves its way through each book and every character.

-Heavenly Father, thank You for the wonderful way all scripture points, to Christ.
-Help me to be earnest in my study of Your word, and guide me into all truth I pray.
-Thank You for the beautiful emblems of bread and wine that Melchizedek gave to Abraham and which is used in remembrance of Christ’s sacrifice of Himself on the cross for my sake and the sake of all mankind.
-Bring many to a deeper understanding of Who You are and all that Christ has done for us - this I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for the wonderful way all Scripture points to Christ.
+Help me to be earnest in my study of Your Word, and guide me into all truth, I pray.
+Thank You for the beautiful emblems of bread and wine that Melchizedek gave to Abram and which are used in remembrance of Christ’s sacrifice of Himself on the Cross for my sake and the sake of all mankind.
+Bring many to a deeper understanding of Who You are and all that Christ has done for us.
+This I ask in Jesus' name, AMEN.